 (3) If the business to which a licence relates ceases to be conducted for any reason other than because the licence has been revoked or suspended then the licensee is entitled to be refunded the amount that is the difference between the fee paid and the fee that would have been applicable to the licence if it had been issued or renewed for the period ending on the day on which the conduct of the business ceased.

-[Regulation 30 amended in Gazette 12 Jun 1998 p.
+[Regulation 30 amended: Gazette 12 Jun 1998 p.
 3200.]

 31. Fee prescribed for inspecting register (Act s.
 28(2))